jyutzler/Bridge-Systems/system.md

    * Q from partner either is singleton or promises J
 * K from A-K tight or A-K-J-(x)
 * Top of all doubletons (including honors)
-* 4th best from x-x-x-x or x-x-x-x-x
+* 2nd best from x-x-x-x or x-x-x-x-x
+* 4th best from H-x-x-x or H-x-x-x-x
-* Bottom from T-x-x or better, top from x–x–x (BOSTON)
+* Bottom from H-x-x, top from x–x–x (BOSTON)

 #### Signals (Upside-Down Count and Attitude)
    1. Attitude (low encourages)